awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 ```

 ### Providing only the Precalculated Value is Invalid
-The following request will not run any flexible checksums workflow, because no checksum algorithm was specified.
+The following request will not run any flexible checksums processes, because no checksum algorithm was specified.

 ```kotlin
 val putObjectRequest = PutObjectRequest {